sapegin/eslint-config-tamia/Readme.md

 Our default export contains all of our ESLint rules, including EcmaScript 6+.
 It requires `eslint`.

-`npm install --save-dev eslint-config-tamia eslint eslint-plugin-prettier prettier`
+`npm install --save-dev eslint-config-tamia eslint`

 `.eslintrc`: